bptlab/kikosim/benchmarking/ordermanagement/DECISIONS.md

 # OrderManagement – Decision Logic (current)

-This scenario demonstrates flexible agent behavior within BSPL constraints while keeping the code simple and RA‑compatible.

 Buyer (buyer.py)

 - State per id: price, payment_ref, delivery_date, outcome, and flags (invoice_received, pay_sent, cancel_sent, pre_cancel, delivery_received, confirm_sent).
 - Initiator behavior: after sending order, may mark the case for pre‑cancel (≈20%).
-Pre‑cancels are dispatched via a RA‑deferred send (send_cancel_req) in a later initiator call when safe (not delivered, no outcome).
+Pre‑cancels are dispatched via a RA‑deferred send (send_cancel_req) in later initiator calls when safe (not delivered, no outcome).
 - Decision tree (on reactions):
-  - If cancellation was requested (cancel_sent) or outcome set → do nothing further (no pay/confirm after cancel).
+  - If a cancellation was requested (cancel_sent) or outcome is set → do nothing further (no pay/confirm after cancel).
   - If payment_ref and delivery_date exist and no outcome → send confirm (deterministic).
   - If delivery_date exists, price is known, and pay not sent → send pay then confirm (fallback to ensure progress).
   - If invoice (price) is known, no outcome, and no prior cancel → usually pay (70%); else (30%) send cancel_req (RA‑deferred) if not delivered yet.